WCGA-Murdoch/Database-Tutorials/Barley.md

 * Root
 * Shoot

 from 20 barley accessions of the barley pangenome phase 1 collection.
-List of the barley accession can be seen [here](info/barley_panbart20.md)
+List of the barley accession can be seen in the [PanBaRT20 accessions](info/barley_panbart20.md)

 ## <span style="color:#023047"> IV.
 Work in progress </span>